Oxeltech

 3.5 Analyzing Performance Level

-Once done with the DC averages, we can come to the next part which is finding out what performance level we are obtaining.
+Once done with the DC averages, we can move to the final part which is finding out what performance level our safety function lies at.
 To come to this metric, we use the DC average and the PFH (Probability of Failure per Hour) values.
 PFH is calculated by:

 PFH = 1/ MTTFD